Let us guide you to the best business information available.

-Reliable and relevant business information can be tricky to find.
-Milwaukee Public Library’s Business & Technology department has identified valuable resources that will help with your business planning and research.
-You can contact us directly at (414) 286-3051.
+Reliable and relevant business information can be difficult to find.
+Milwaukee Public Library’s Business & Technology department has identified valuable resources to help with business planning and research.

-Are you a business owner interested in getting access to the library’s databases and materials?
-Learn how to register for a Business Card to enable your business to have access to these unique resources.
+Are you a business owner interested in access to the library’s databases and materials?
+Register for a Business Library Card today.

-American FactFinder: American FactFinder provides access to data about the United States, Puerto Rico and the Island Areas.
-The data in American FactFinder come from several censuses and surveys.
+Explore Census Data: Explore Census Data provides access to data about the United States, Puerto Rico and the Island Areas.
+The data in Explore Census Data comes from several censuses and surveys.
 Free website.

 DemographicsNOW: From Gale, this customizable blend of census, statistics, marketing insights and people/business directories is perfect for creating visual analyses for business plans, entrepreneurial activities and quick demographic reports.
 Available to City of Milwaukee library card holders.

 State of Wisconsin Demographic Services Center: Demographic Services Center (DSC) develops annual estimates and future projections of the population for all Wisconsin towns, villages, and cities.
 Free Website.

 AtoZdatabases: Turn to AtoZdatabases for directory information and all kinds of data mines.
 Search for jobs, people and businesses.
 Use for sales leads, mailing lists, market research, industry specific data, employment opportunities, or simply finding friends and relatives.
 Email, print or download what you find.
 Library subscription.
 Available to City of Milwaukee library cardholders.

 Business Source Premier: From EBSCO, this package for business research includes articles, company and industry profiles, and country and market research.
 Provided as part of Wisconsin's BadgerLink program.